harpertoken/hub/SECURITY.md

 # Security Policy

-We take security seriously... but with a wink and a smile.
+We prioritize the security of our project and take all reports seriously.

 ## Reporting Vulnerabilities

-Found a security issue?
-Don't keep it a secret!
-We'd rather fix it than read about it in the news.

-- **How**: Open a GitHub issue (we're not picky about methods)
-- **Response Time**: We'll get back to you faster than a cat video goes viral
-- **Bounty**: Coffee on us if it's really good
+If you identify a security vulnerability, please report it by opening a GitHub issue.

+We will respond promptly and investigate all reports.

 ## Best Practices

-- Use strong passwords (not "password123")
+- Use strong, unique passwords
-- Keep dependencies updated (we try, promise)
+- Keep dependencies updated
-- Don't trust strangers on the internet (including this app)

-## Known Fun Facts

-- Our encryption is so secure, even we can't read it sometimes
-- We use AI for security... hopefully it doesn't rebel
+- Exercise caution when interacting with untrusted sources

+## Additional Information

+- Data is encrypted to protect confidentiality
+- AI features are used in compliance with security guidelines
-- All our secrets are in environment variables (shh!)
+- Sensitive information is stored in environment variables

 ## Disclaimer

-This is not legal advice.
-Consult a professional for actual security concerns.
-Stay safe out there! 🛡️
+This document is not legal advice.
+For security concerns, consult appropriate professionals.